 Revolut has transformed traditional financial services by offering a streamlined and innovative platform with cutting-edge technology.
 As a user, I’ve had a fantastic experience with Revolut, and in this review, I’ll go over the key features that make it truly exceptional.

-Founded in 2015, Revolut is a London based start-up well known for its banking and payment services.
-The idea behind the launch of Revolut was to bring a Fintech company to the market that offers banking services, with prepaid debit cards, peer-to-peer instant payments, crypto exchange, and currency exchange.
+Founded in 2015, Revolut is a London-based start-up well known for its money management, investment, and travel services.
+The idea behind the launch of Revolut was to bring a fintech company to the market that offers services that include prepaid debit cards, peer-to-peer instant payments, and currency exchange, among others.

-Revolut still represent excellent value on international transfers, compared to traditional high street banks, however, within this Revolut review I will take a closer look at their new charging structure and compare it to other online banks within the UK so you can decide whether Revolut are still the best option for your online banking needs.
+Revolut still represents excellent value on international transfers compared to traditional high-street banks; however, within this Revolut review, I will take a closer look at their new charging structure so you can decide whether Revolut is still the best option for your financial service needs.

 Who is Revolut?

-Revolut describe themselves as a ‘digital banking alternative’ born out of frustrations with the available foreign exchange products.
-Today Revolut have expanded their offering and currently service over 16 million customers from across the globe and are now the most valuable UK Fintech.
+Revolut describes itself as a ‘financial super app’ born out of frustrations with the available foreign exchange products.
+Today, Revolut has expanded its offering and currently serves over 16 million customers from across the globe.
+They are now the most valuable UK fintech company.

-Revolut are ideally placed for people who conduct a significant amount of transactions abroad, with low fees and favourable exchange rates when you transfer money abroad.
+Revolut is ideally placed for people who conduct a significant amount of transactions abroad, with low fees and favourable exchange rates when you transfer money abroad.

 Who owns Revolut?

-However, Revolut banking is conducted through an app that also offers much more than this in terms of additional functionality including:
+However, Revolut financial services are conducted through an app that also offers much more than this in terms of additional functionality, including: